sidhu177/UsefulSQL/Main/UsingCreateTableExpression.md

 FROM Sales
 ```
 Notice that the first CTE MonthVal is joined with the second CTE Sales.
 This way a chain of CTEs can be used to build a complex View.

+Common table expressions can also be used to create Recursive queries.